-One drone was “snuffed out” in new video from the field, but others kept flying.
+One drone was “snuffed out” in a video from the field, but others kept flying.

 COMMENTARY by Susan Katz Keating

-The Russian state-funded Wagner Group says it is equipped with electronic warfare capabilities, to include the use of drones.
-The group uses a new video to showcase its drones in action in an unknown location.
-The demo vid shows mixed results.
+Russian fighters claiming to serve with the remnants of Wagner Group say they are sending drones into the field against their enemies – and they want the world to see what they’re doing.
+One group made a video to showcase its drones in action, filming their activities in an unknown location.
+The demo vid appears to be from a training course, and shows mixed results.
 Some of the devices go haywire in flight, while others remain airborne.
-What is the BLUF on these Wagner drones?
-Let’s see what the “Musicians” show us.
+What is the BLUF on these drones?
+Let’s see what the self-proclaimed “Musicians” show us.

 The video sets the mood with closeups of a truck that is covered in camouflage netting.
 Against an ominous soundtrack, men gather near the truck, preparing their drones.